Travel in Iceland remains normal. See details on the latest eruption

 Church at Vik village in Southern Iceland

 The southernmost village in Iceland, Vík, is known as one of the must-visit places on the Southern Iceland itinerary.
+The town is usually a key point in nearly all tours in the southern region, like the popular Golden Circle and South Shore 2-Day Adventure.
 What makes this place so great is that it's close to all the great attractions in the country and a convenient spot for visitors.
 The village is ready to accommodate you whether you're here for a quick rest or wish to spend a night or two.
 Among the interesting things about Vik is the fact that it's a perfect place to watch puffins.
 Vik is also recognized for its striking black sand beaches.
 And did you know that the population of Vík í Mýrdal is only just a little bit over 300 inhabitants?

 Northern Lights